alphaorderly/Magic-Mirror-v2-React-module-template/README.md

   - `main`: `MMM-ReactSample.js` → `MMM-ReactClock.js`
 5. Update README heading / examples.
 6. Update `config/config.js` to use the new module name.

+7. Search all files for `mmm-reactsample` and replace with your new project name (e.g. `mmm-reactclock`).
+This includes CSS class names, dataset attributes, and any code or documentation references.
+This ensures consistent naming and avoids conflicts.

 Notes:
 - Stopping MagicMirror is usually not required; the UI will reload on next cycle, but if issues occur just restart.